jakobhviid/BigDataCourseExercises/lectures/07/README.md

 helm repo add datahub https://helm.datahubproject.io/
 ```

-**Task: Look into the [preq-values.yaml](preq-values.yaml) file and familize yourself with the four prerequisites components.**
+**Task: Look into the [preq-values.yaml](preq-values.yaml) file and familiarize yourself with the four prerequisites components.**

 DataHub is composed by four main components:
 - DataHub metadata service (known as GMS).
 A service written in Java consisting of multiple servlets:
     - A public GraphQL API for fetching and mutating objects on the metadata graph.
-    - A general-purpose Rest.li API for ingesting the underlying storage models composing the Metadata graph.
+    - A general-purpose Rest API for ingesting the underlying storage models composing the Metadata graph.
 - Metadata audit event (known as MAE) consumer job.
 An optional component.
 Its main function is to listen to change log events emitted as a result of changes made to the Metadata Graph, converting changes in the metadata model into updates against secondary search & graph indexes (among other things).
 - Metadata Change Event (known as MCE) consumer job.
 An optional component.
 Its main function is to listen to change proposal events emitted by clients of DataHub which request changes to the Metadata Graph.
 It then applies these requests against DataHub's storage layer: the Metadata Service.
 - DataHub frontend is a Play service written in Java.
 It is served as a mid-tier between DataHub GMS which is the backend service and DataHub Web.

 **Note:** *Text in above bullets have been copied from [DataHub Metadata Service](https://datahubproject.io/docs/metadata-service), [Metadata Audit Event Consumer Job](https://datahubproject.io/docs/metadata-jobs/mae-consumer-job), [Metadata Change Event Consumer Job](https://datahubproject.io/docs/metadata-jobs/mce-consumer-job), [DataHub Frontend Proxy](https://datahubproject.io/docs/datahub-frontend) respectively.*

-The main components are power by the following technoloiges:
+The main components are power by the following technologies:
 - Kafka
 - Local relational database: **MySQL**, Postgres, MariaDB
 - Search Index: Elasticsearch